david880110/Media-Behavior-Trends-Analytics/README.md

 (11) Social Media Users

-In the end of the project we made movie purchasers’ consumer behavior portfolio for each generations, and analyze each generations’ preference in each behavior categories.
+**At the end of the project, we made movie purchasers’ consumer behavior portfolio for each generation, and analyze each generations’ preference in each category.**

 ## Methodology: Random Forest Classifier